sthysel/pibake/README.md

   [####--------------------------------]   13%  0d 00:17:29
 ```

-View potential SD cards to bake a image on
+View potential SD cards to bake a image on.
+Most distributions will automount a disk when inserted.
+Applications like
+nautilus will also mount all available disks.

 ```
 $ pibake disks